aishat-liasu/trivia-app/README.md

 All the required dependenices are included in the requirements file to run the backend service.
 It is highly recommended to use a virtual environment whenever using Python for projects.

-Assuimng you are in the root folder, to run the application run the following commands:
+Assuming you are in the root folder, to run the application run the following commands:

 ```
 cd backend